thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 Technically this covers the `(Occurrence::Once, Occurrence::Once)` case as well, but I wanted to call that one out specifically.
 That's all our cases.
-Back to `occurrence_analysis`, to cover `TyFun` and `TyApp`:
+Returning to `occurrence_analysis`, we knock out `TyFun` and `TyApp` in the same stroke:

 ```rs
 IR::TyFun(_, ir) => occurrence_analysis(ir),
 IR::TyApp(ir, _) => occurrence_analysis(ir),
 ```

-Type function and applications don't affect occurrences because they won't show up at runtime.
+Type function don't affect occurrences because, unlike functions, they won't show up at runtime.
 Finally, `Local`s:

 ```rs